Select Page

 Estimation of the log-likelihood

 For the comparison of this model to more complex models later on, we can estimate the log-likelihood, either via linearization (faster, toggle “use linearization method” on) or via importance sampling (more precise, toggle off).
-Clicking on the likelihood estimation icon with option “importance sampling” (toggle off), we obtain a -2*log-likelihood of 668, printed in “Results”, together with the AIC and BIC values.
+Clicking on the Likelihood button under Tasks (with “use linearization method” unchecked), we obtain a -2*log-likelihood of 668, shown in the Results tab under Likelihood, together with the AIC and BIC values.
+By default, the Standard Errors and Likelihood tasks are not enabled to run automatically.
+We can click the checkbox to the right of each button to run them automatically when we click the Run button in the future.

 Generation of the diagnostic plots

-To assess the quality of the model, we finally can generate built-in graphics.
-Clicking next to “Plots”, one can see the list of possible graphics, we keep the default list.
-By clicking on the “Plots” icon, the figures are automatically generated.
+To assess the quality of the model, we finally can generate standard plots.
+Clicking on the icon next to the Plots button under Tasks, one can see the list of possible figures.
+Clicking on the Plots button generates the figures.

 Model assessment using the diagnostic plots

-The “Observation vs Prediction” plot looks also good:
+The “Observations vs Predictions” plot also looks good:

-In the “Distribution of the random effects” plot, the standardized random effects plotted as a boxplot are in agreement with the expected standard normal distribution (back horizontal lines represent the median and quartiles).
-So there is no reason to reject the model for the random effects:
+In the “Distribution of the standardized random effects” plot, the standardized random effects plotted as a boxplot are in agreement with the expected standard normal distribution (horizontal lines represent the median and quartiles).
+So there is no reason to reject the model due to the random effects:

 In the “Correlation between random effects” plot, the random effects of the two parameters are plotted against each other.
 No clear correlation can be seen.